Dublin City University: Academic structure

 The academic organisation of the university is arranged into faculties and schools.
 DCU has recently undergone some reorganisation on the faculty level, with an incorporation process establishing one of Europe's largest Institutes of Education.
 There are currently five faculties, each headed by an Executive Dean.
 Below this level are Schools, each with its own Head, and for each degree programme, a Programme Board, with an elected chairperson.

 Since 2017, academic staff are assigned titles as Assistant Professor (formerly Lecturer), Associate Professor (formerly Senior Lecturer), Professor (formerly associate professor) and Full Professor.

 DCU houses the country's first purpose-built university nursing school.

-DCU has a long history of distance education and offers a number of undergraduate, postgraduate online courses and degree programmes delivered through DCU Connected.
-It also hosts the National Institute for Digital Learning (NIDL), which aims to be a world leader at the forefront of designing, implementing and evaluating contemporary models of digital, blended and online learning.
-The NIDL also manages the design and delivery of a growing suite of free online courses (i.e. MOOCs) through Ireland's Open Learning Academy.
+With a legacy in distance learning, DCU provides a variety of undergraduate and postgraduate online courses and degree programs via DCU Connected.
+It is also home to the National Institute for Digital Learning (NIDL), which strived to be a global leader in the innovation, execution, and assessment of modern digital, blended, and online learning models.
+Additionally, NIDL oversees the creation and delivery of an expanding selection of free online courses, known as MOOCs, through Ireland’s Open Learning Academy.

 DCU is also the location for all professional Actuarial exams in Ireland.
 It also has a Prometric Test Centre and is the test centre for Ireland's Graduate Management Admission Test.

 DCU awards degrees in Business Studies and International Finance and Marketing, Innovation and Technology in Riyadh, Saudi Arabia, in partnership with Princess Nora bint Abdul Rahman University.